Posts

 Image

-My fellow Fulbrighter and a wonderful English teacher Maria Merziapova , when she moved to Moscow was so appalled by the mess that is going on in language schools that she is thinking of going freelance.
+My fellow teacher Maria Merziapova , when she moved to Moscow was so appalled by the mess that is going on in language schools that she is thinking of going freelance.
 I’ve been self-employed for several years now, so Maria kept interrogating me about this career path.
 I decided to take it two steps further: to address her questions and fears in a public post and to invite my amazing colleague Sandra Slivinskaya to join me.
 Sandra and I wrote our answers completely independently to provide two perspectives.
 Part 1.
 My questions.
 1. How did you make the decision to leave a steady job and work on your own?
 Irina I didn't really make this decision.
 It was a series of small decisions.
 It always made more sense financially to have my own students rather than work for someone else.
 At one point I had a full schedule as a self-employed teacher and didn’t need a school.
-Sandra Well, first of all, after my graduation as a linguist-interpreter...
+Sandra Well, first of all, after my graduation as a linguist-interpreter, I have never stopped teaching Engl...

 Don't judge Abook